zhtsu/zhtsu/README.md

 - 🔭 Work as an Unreal Engine Developer
 - 🌱 Currently learning Godot
 - 📺 Am an ACGNer
-- ~~🧢 Enjoy wearing hats~~
 - 🧂 Don't like black pepper
-- 🥬 Favorite vegetable is cauliflower
-- 🍎 Favorite fruit is banana
-- 🚲 Favorite sport is cycling
 - 🎨 Want to be an artist
 - 🎮 Dream of creating an interesting indie game